 9.3 Connecting inverters with KOSTAL PIKO CI app

 The KOSTAL PIKO CI Conf App is opened or launched using a smartphone or tablet.
-To do this, the smartphone or tablet must be within range of the inverter.
+To do this, the smartphone or tablet must be within range of the inverter's WiFi wireless network.